International Engineering Program

 - URI Office of International Education – Step 2: If you have not already done so, complete Phase 2: Post-Decision of your URI Application for IEP Study Abroad.
 This includes your Pre-Approval Form.
 Deadline: May 1st

-- Pre-departure Meeting: TBA.
+- Attend Pre-departure Meeting: TBA.
 This meeting will serve as a final overview of the plans for the year abroad.

-- Receive letter of acceptance from UTC: In early May, UTC will send out the official letters of acceptance along with an information pack concerning housing, health insurance, and arrival information.
+- Receive Letter of Acceptance from UTC: In early May, UTC will send out the official letters of acceptance along with an information pack concerning housing, health insurance, and arrival information.
 Once you receive this, you need to begin immediately the visa application procedure.

 - Obtaining a Visa: Register with CampusFrance (as soon as you get your acceptance letter).
 This is the first step in the application process for the visa.
 Once your registration is processed, you will receive a PIN, which you will use to make an appointment with the French consulate.
 Your appointment can be made at the Consulate closest to where you live or closest to where you study, which is the one in Boston.
 The French Consulate in Boston is preferred since we have close contact with them.